ElementsProject/peerswap/docs/setup_cln.md

-# core-lightning Setup
+# Core Lightning Setup

-This guide walks through the steps necessary to run the peerswap plugin on bitcoin signet and liquid testnet.
-This guide was written and tested under _Ubuntu-20.04_ but the same procedure also applies to different linux distributions.
+This guide walks through the steps necessary to run the PeerSwap plugin on Bitcoin signet and Liquid testnet.
+This guide was written and tested under _Ubuntu-20.04_ but the same procedure also applies to different Linux distributions.

 ## Install dependencies

-Peerswap requires [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [core-lightning](https://github.com/ElementsProject/lightning) and if the liquid testnet should be used also an _elementsd_ installation.
+PeerSwap requires [Bitcoin Core](https://bitcoin.org/en/bitcoin-core/), [Core Lightning](https://github.com/ElementsProject/lightning) and an _elementsd_ installation for L-BTC swaps.
 If you already have all of these installed you can let them run in signet, or testnet mode and skip to the section about using the plugin.

+To setup `elementsd` for PeerSwap, refer to our [guide](https://github.com/ElementsProject/peerswap/blob/master/docs/setup_elementsd.md).

-## Peerswap
+## PeerSwap

 ### Build

 Install golang from https://golang.org/doc/install

-Clone into the peerswap repository and build the peerswap plugin
+Clone the PeerSwap repository and build the plugin

 ```bash
 git clone https://github.com/ElementsProject/peerswap.git